A good night’s sleep. Too many of us seem to need one.

 In any case, the “good for sleep” label tends to follow indica strains across consumption methods, including vaporizers and edibles.
 Whatever your preferred consumption method, there’s probably a strain that will help you fall asleep.

-If you want the convenience of vaporizing, the Granddaddy Purple vaporizer cartridge from Select is an excellent choice, paired with a 510-thread (universal) battery.
+If you want the convenience of vaporizing, the Elite Indica vaporizer cartridge from Select is an excellent choice, paired with a 510-thread (universal) battery.
 Select extracts its terpenes separately, then adds them back in later, so their delicate molecular structures don’t get muddled in processing.
 That means the famously sopoforic strain’s full terpene profile is intact.

 Trying edibles at night?
 Use caution